nitisht/minio-compose/minio-elasticsearch/README.md

 - docker-compose installed (1.8.0)

 ## Setup Minio and Elasticsearch with docker-compose
 We'll use docker-compose to set up Minio and Elasticsearch containers.
 Download the [docker-compose.yml](./docker-compose.yaml) file in your working directory.
 This docker-compose file declares two containers.

-First one, `elasticsearch` runs office image.
+First one, `elasticsearch` runs official image.
 It exposes itself under `elasticsearch` hostname, with two environment variables set:

 ```
 discovery.type=single-node